The Truth: Oak Makes Wine Taste Better

 Hungarian / Eastern European Oak

-Hungarian and Eastern European oak is the same type of oak tree as French Oak (Quercus robur).
-More and more Eastern European oak barrels are being used at wineries for oaking wine.
-The choice for Eastern European oak is because it’s remarkably similar to French oak but the cost is much less.
+Hungarian and Eastern European Oak is the same type of oak tree as French Oak (Quercus robur).
+More and more Eastern European Oak barrels are being used at wineries for oaking wine.
+The popular choice for Eastern European Oak is because it’s remarkably similar to French Oak, but costs much less.